 - 5th generation innovation process design (Rothwell, 1994; Chesbrough, 2003; Eleveens, 2010 ; du Preez and Louw 2008; E. Enkel, O. Gassmann and H. Chesbrough 2009; O’ Raghallaigh et al., 2011 );

-- scenario planning and AI enabled Early Learning Systems for sense-making in future contexts with
+- AI enabled Early Learning Systems for sense-making in future contexts with

 - personal development in order to humanise innovation.